Why does honey have different colors? What does the color of honey mean? What kind of honey is dark in color and why?

 • fields.

-Light varieties include those types that are obtained from plants such as linden and acacia.
+Light options include those types that are obtained from plants such as linden and acacia.
 These are very good natural medicines.

-And of course, these are far from the only plants that can produce non-dark versions of this sweet and tasty bee stuff.
-For example, they include Budyakovy and sweet clover variants.
+And, of course, these are far from the only plants that can produce non-dark versions of this sweet and tasty bee substance.
+For example, these include boudyakov and sweet clover options.

-For example, the Budyak type is distinguished by a beautiful light amber color, although there are other options here: colorless and greenish shades.
-It also rightfully belongs to high-class varieties in terms of its taste and healing qualities.
-Raw material source to obtain it is a budyak: a thistle, which differs from others in the following features:
+For example, the budyakov type has a beautiful light amber color, although there are other options: colorless and greenish shades.
+It also rightfully belongs to the high-class varieties in terms of its taste and healing qualities.
+Source of raw materials to obtain it is budjak: a thistle that differs from others in the following features:

 • crimson flowers;